Our Curriculum

 Conceptual knowledge is the knowledge needed to help a child understand a concept.
 For example, understanding why it gets dark at night, children need to know that the earth receives light from the sun; they need to know the Earth is spherical and rotates and when the side of the earth faces away from the sun, the earth plunges into darkness.
 When this occurs we call this darkness night.

 We can further break down knowledge into disciplinary knowledge.
 Substantive knowledge is content taught as established fact.
-Disciplinary knowledge is knowing how to gain knowledge in different subject disciplines e.g. Scientists gain knowledge through carry out tests and repeated observations whereas historians look for clues to interptet what life might have been like in the past.
+Disciplinary knowledge is knowing how to gain knowledge in different subject disciplines e.g. Scientists gain knowledge through carrying out tests and repeated observations whereas historians look for clues to interpret what life might have been like in the past.

 Skills